In this article

 • Cash advance fees

-It’s important to get a detailed understanding of all the fees associated with each of your options and choose a card that helps you minimize costs.
+It’s important to get a detailed understanding of all the fees associated with each option and choose a card that helps you minimize costs.
 Consider the liabilities associated with account ownership, like a requirement to open a deposit account with the issuer and maintain a minimum balance.

 If you find that it’s too much hassle, have a hard time getting approved, or want to avoid interest and fees entirely, you may want to consider a corporate card where you pay off your balance monthly.